Welcome to Mine4Erf!

 You need a good GPU (graphics card) to mine Ethereum.
 We have created a custom cryptocurrency miner that prompts you for your user name on Erfworld.com and then mines to our address.
-Download it here, and run it.
+Download it for Windows, macOS, or Linux, and run it.
 For every hour you've been mining for Erfworld, you earn a spin for a gem.
 Your chances of finding a gem are tied directly to the mining program's success at finding shares in that hour.

 About the mining - long version

-To participate in the mine4erf beta you will need a dedicated graphics card, and a Windows machine.
+To participate in the mine4erf beta you will need a dedicated graphics card, and a Windows, macOS, or Linux machine.
 It should now have support for most current cards.
 If you're not sure, give it a try; the worst it can do is not work.
 We do hardware checks when you start the miner, and will print a "CAN'T MINE" message if we see your system can't run the miner.
-We will look at expanding support to other operating systems in the future.

 If you try this we strongly recommend you check five minutes after the next hour (this is how long it takes for mining to be tracked) that you have a spin, just to be sure that the config is all correct; it'd be easy to make a typo somewhere and have the mining work not be attributed to you or not go to Erfworld right.

 Just download, extract to a location of your choice, and run the mine4erf.bat script.
 This will fetch the latest version of the miner, prompt for your Erfworld username (case-insensitive), and go.